vlad-diac/image_gen_bot/README.md

    - Container Disk: Set to at least 150GB
    - Volume Disk: Set to at least 150GB
 4. Under "Exposed Ports", add a the following HTTP ports: 7860, 8188
+5. Add the OpenAI API key as an environment variable:
+    - Click on "Environment"
+    - Add a new variable: `OPENAI_API_KEY`
+    - Set the value to your OpenAI API key
-5. Click "Deploy" to create your pod.
+6. Click "Deploy" to create your pod.

 ## 2. Access the Jupyter Instance